jdleung/OpenCore-Z370-P-II/README.md

 ### Update to new version OpenCore

 - Download the latest [OpenCore](https://github.com/acidanthera/OpenCorePkg) and [OpenCore Configurator](https://mackie100projects.altervista.org/)
-- Create a new folder and copy folder `EFI` from the new OpenCore
+- Create a new folder and copy folder `EFI` from the latest OpenCore
 - Copy `Sample.plist` from `Docs` to `EFI/OC`, and rename it to `config.plist`
 - Set .efi files in `EFI/OC/Drivers` same as the old one
-- Copy and update drivers in `kexts`: [IntelMausi.kext](https://github.com/acidanthera/IntelMausi), [Lilu.kext](https://github.com/acidanthera/Lilu), [VirtualSMC, SMCProcessor.kext, SMCSupperIO.kext](https://github.com/acidanthera/VirtualSMC), [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen), [RealtekRTL8111.kext](https://github.com/Mieze/RTL8111_driver_for_OS_X)
+- Copy and update drivers in `kexts`: [IntelMausi.kext](https://github.com/acidanthera/IntelMausi), [Lilu.kext](https://github.com/acidanthera/Lilu), [VirtualSMC, SMCProcessor.kext, SMCSupperIO.kext](https://github.com/acidanthera/VirtualSMC), [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen), [RealtekRTL8111.kext](https://github.com/Mieze/RTL8111_driver_for_OS_X), [AppleALC.kext](https://github.com/acidanthera/AppleALC), [NVMeFix.kext](https://github.com/acidanthera/NVMeFix)
-- ~~Keep RealtekRTL8111.kext in version 2.2.2 ( for my own hardware only )~~
+- Keep your working USBPorst.kext
 - Copy SSDT file(if any) from old folder `ACPI` to new folder `ACPI`
 - Open  `config.plist` , both new and old, in OpenCore Configurator, set the new one same as the old one
-- For testing in safety, the new configuration should run on a bootable USB first
+- For safety, the new configuration should be tested on a bootable USB first

 ### Hide debug information when release